siddarth2810/siddarth2810/README.md

 <h2> Hey there!
 Glad to see you here. 😁</h3>
-I'm an engineering student in Hyderabad, India.
+I'm a front-end web dev from Hyderabad, India.
 <br>
 My interests are web development, data science and anything else that is related to technology and business.
 <br>